 Community centers are transformed into surgical suites, and countless veterinarians, staff, and volunteers come together to change our community.
 By preventing the birth of additional unwanted litters, we’re not only saving the city taxpayers thousands of dollars, but we’re providing our companion animals with a better life of health and wellness.
 SNIPSA has provided over 18,500 spay/neuter surgeries to date, and we’re not stopping!

-COMMITTED TO SERVICE
+COMMITTED TO OUR MISSION

 Dr. Shannon R. Espy, DVM